php-soap/psr18-transport/README.md

 On those clients, you can set following options: `[CURLOPT_HTTPAUTH => CURLAUTH_NTLM, CURLOPT_USERPWD => 'user:pass']`.
 Clients like guzzle and symfony/http-client also support NTLM by setting options during client configuration.

-However, take care as there's a [cURL misbehavior](https://github.com/curl/curl/pull/1242) that might block you going forward with some SOAP servers.

 ## Dealing with XML

 When writing custom SOAP middleware, a frequent task is to transform the request or response XML into a slight variation.